alexandertalamonti/fridgify/README.md

 6. Open your browser and navigate to `http://localhost:3000` to see the application running.

+7. (Optional) You can choose to import example data in fridge_inventory.json to see the features quickly.
+Otherwise, feel free to play with this app yourself!

 ## API Integration

 Fridgify integrates with the Pixabay API to fetch images for your fridge items.
 When you add a new item, Fridgify sends a request to the Pixabay API with the item name as a search query.
 If the API returns any results, the first image URL is stored with the item and displayed in the application.